bernatbonet/weather-forecast/README.md

 json

 # Usage
-First you need to run search.py to run the web service on http://localhost:8080<br>
+First you need to execute search.py to run the web service on http://localhost:8080<br>
 Then you can run the script passing the city: python weather.py London